Asiddev/onlyFriends/README.md

 Created by [Alex Sidor](https://github.com/Asiddev), [Kevin Lee](https://github.com/jhssttj), and [Nico Hernandez](https://github.com/nicohsfu)

-OnlyFriends is an online geosocial networking application utilizing the PERN stack to align people with similar interesting and hobbies.
+OnlyFriends is an online geosocial networking application utilizing the PERN stack to align people with similar interests and hobbies.
 Be a part of a vast community of people looking to find people that love to spend time off the same way you do!

 ## Tech Stack
 - PostgreSQL